 Sudha is the co-founder and primary teacher of Kula Kamala Foundation, a 501c3 public charity.
-She is a YogaAcharya, C-IAYT with IAYT, and a 500E-RYT registered with Yoga Alliance.
+She is a YogaAcharya, C-IAYT, and a 500E-RYT registered with Yoga Alliance.
 She began practicing yoga in her early twenties and has found it to be a continually transformative, reaffirming and uplifting lifestyle, one which continues to help her integrate and connect more deeply.

-Sudha authored and directs a Yoga Alliance listed RYS (Registered Yoga School) and trains individuals to share Yoga mindfully, safely and with integrity.
-She founded two hospital based Yoga Therapy programs where her student interns receive hands on, as well as classroom training, applying the techniques of Yoga Therapy in special circumstances.
-For over 10 years, she has worked with abused and neglected children, at-risk teens and abused women, as well as individuals seeking spiritual clarity in their life and relationships.
+With well over 3000 hours of advanced study in Yoga and its adjuncts, Sudha authored and directs a 200YTT, 300YTT, 870PYT, and two hospital based Yoga Therapy programs, in addition to other specialty training curriculum such as Goddess Based Wisdom and Tantra as a Practical Healing Methodology.
+For over 10 years, she has worked with abused and neglected children, at-risk teens, women in crisis, and individuals seeking spiritual clarity in their life and relationships.
 Sudha's experience and knowledge as a teacher, guide and advisor are grounded in decades of education, application, experience, and research.
-In regard to her broader work, she is a member of IAYT (International Association of Yoga Therapists) and has been awarded the new C-IAYT designation through their organization.
 Personally and professionally, Sudha abides in principals and guidelines that are grounded in non-harming, empathy and compassionate discipline.

-In addition to her skill and education in Yoga and Yoga Therapy, Sudha holds a PhD in Anthropology (expertise Biological Archaeology) and has held the position of Professor of Yoga and Meditation (Georgian Court University).
-Sudha was also a professor of Cultural and Evolutionary Anthropology (Temple University and Monmouth University).
-Her academic research focused on and she has published scholarly articles on ancient diet and it's relationship to health, disease and socio-political relationships.
-Through her graduate studies, Sudha acquired advanced knowledge of human skeletal anatomy and she is considered a expert in that field.
+In addition to her skill and education in Yoga and Yoga Therapy, Sudha holds a PhD in Anthropology (expertise Biological Anthropology) and has held the position of Professor of Yoga and Meditation (Georgian Court University) and Professor of Cultural and Evolutionary Anthropology (Temple University and Monmouth University).
+She has published scholarly articles on ancient diet and it's relationship to health, disease and socio-political issues.

 Sudha enjoys self expression and creativity.
-An artist in several mediums including computer graphics, pencil and acrylic, she also writes daily and has just published her second book of poetry titles Seeds.
-Sudha has acted on stage and screen and is an animal, human, social, and environmental advocate.
+An artist in several mediums, she writes daily and has recently published her second book of poetry titles Seeds.
+Sudha has acted on stage and screen and is a spiritual, animal, human, social, and environmental advocate.

-Sudha is also available for inspirational talks and public speaking events.
-A few of her past and upcoming topics include:
+Sudha is available for inspirational talks and public speaking events.

 Yoga: What It Is and What It Isn't